The Salkantay Trek Saga (Part 1)

 Mr. Human and I left soon after but when we walked outside, a guy standing next to a tour van came up and started apologising to me.
 It was the Poo-Interrupting Man.
 I told him it was alright (but it really wasn't) and he asked us if we were doing the Salkantay Trek.
 I think he was feeling bad because he offered us a lift with his tour group.
 I obviously let all bygones be bygones and accepted haha.

-Their tour group turned out to be pretty cool, they actually all worked for an adventure tourism company called Lima Tours and were quality-checking the same tour they offered their customers.
+Their tour group turned out to be pretty cool, they all worked for an adventure tourism company called Lima Tours and were quality-checking the same tour they offered their customers.
 The ride up with them was really fun - they'd all been in the business for years and shared heaps of knowledge with us.

 After we got dropped off, Mr. Human and I started our hike, very pleased to have skipped 5 hours of uphill walking.
 What a blessing the poo-interruption turned out to be!